dnsimple/dnsimple-support/content/articles/google-domain-transfer-chrome-extension.md

 ---
-meta: How to use DNSimple's Chrome Extension to transfer your domain to DNSimple from Google Domains
 title: Google Domain Transfer Chrome Extension
 excerpt: How to use DNSimple's Chrome Extension to transfer your domain to DNSimple from Google Domains
 categories: